 All of that takes time, energy, and the means to do so.
 If you’re struggling to make it out of the house for some much-needed mental clarity and space - consider doing what you can at home.

 Curl up to your favorite book in your blanket and your favorite warm beverage.

-Click HERE to find a blanket just for YOU and your mental health day.
+Find a large blanket just for YOU and your mental health day today!